ovidiuch/jobs-done/DEVLOG.md

-Q: How to make something `inline-block` in RN (ie. only take as much width as it needs)
+Q: How to apply web-only style to RNW components? (eg. `user-select` or `cursor`)

 FIXME

 ---

-Q: How to apply web-only style to RNW components? (eg. `user-select` or `cursor`)
+Q: How to make something `inline-block` in RN? (ie. only take as much width as it needs)

-FIXME
+`margin-left: auto` or `margin-right: auto` https://stackoverflow.com/a/36606694/128816

 ---